Julio Cesar Ribeiro

 Julio Cesar Ribeiro (born 24 February 1975) is a Brazilian politician serving as a member of the Chamber of Deputies since 2019.
 From 2015 to 2018, he was a member of the Legislative Chamber of the Federal District.

+Ribeiro is the current president of the Brazil/Australia parliamentary group, with a parliamentary group meaning to bolster Brazil's relations with another country's parliament.